gboduljak/clrs-implementations/README.md

 ## 👨‍💻 CLRS Implementations

 This is a repository of pseudocode implementations discussed in the main text of a classic - 📖 Introduction to Algorithms, known as CLRS.
+There are some great solution manuals for more theoretical problems, such as https://walkccc.github.io/CLRS/, so I have decided to focus only on the main text pseudocode and personally more interesing exercises.
-All implementations are written in C.
+All implementations are written in C and should be cross-platform.

-The folder structure resembles the book structure.
+The folder structure of this repository resembles the book structure.
 Usually, implementations come with small auxiliary programs and simple test inputs.
-For example, along with [an implementation of Huffman coding algorihm](https://github.com/gboduljak/clrs-implementations/blob/master/advanced-design-and-analysis-techniques/greedy/huffman-codes/huffman.c) there is [a small program](https://github.com/gboduljak/clrs-implementations/blob/master/advanced-design-and-analysis-techniques/greedy/huffman-codes/huffman-program.c) to print a generated prefix code.
+For example, along with [an implementation of Huffman coding algorihm](https://github.com/gboduljak/clrs-implementations/blob/master/advanced-design-and-analysis-techniques/greedy/huffman-codes/huffman.c) there is [a small program](https://github.com/gboduljak/clrs-implementations/blob/master/advanced-design-and-analysis-techniques/greedy/huffman-codes/huffman-program.c) to print the generated prefix code.
 <br/>
 ![huffman codes](./readme-resources/huffman-codes.png)
 <br/>
+For some "heavier" implementations, depending on some data structures or algorithms, there is also a small bash script in the implementation folder to aid compilation.

 Also, although the pseudocode in the book may not have the best variable naming, I have decided to respect it for the sake of consistency.
+However, I did not respect pseudocode conventions when it comes to implementations of algorithms presented as exercise problems or as end of chapter problems.

 #### Table of Contents
 1. [Foundations](#foundations-chapters-2-3-4-)